Datlightning/VoicePilot/README.md

 ### PLACEMENT: 1st PLACE HEALTHCARE CATEGORY

-Python Application that uses speech recognition, Gemini LLM API and Facial recognition through openCV to allow users to interact with their computer by just moving their face and speaking.
+Python Application that uses speech recognition, Gemini LLM API and Facial recognition through openCV to allow users to interact with their computer by just moving their face and speaking naturally.

 **KEY FEATURES**
 - Can move mouse by moving face.